jeastham1993/rust-on-serverless/README.md

 [Link](./src/simple-serverless-api)

 A simple API built with API Gateway and single purpose Lambda function handlers.
+This example also demonstrates how to unit test your serverless applications, using the `TestConnection` struct provided by the AWS CDK and using [Mockall](https://docs.rs/mockall/latest/mockall/).

 ### HTTP Web Server on Lambda